-This popular lake is quite extensively developed and is the source of drinking water for the Town of Boyle.
+Skeleton Lake has an extensively developed shoreline and is the source of drinking water for the Town of Boyle.
 It is located in the western portion of the Beaver River Basin, in the County of Athabasca, 160 km northeast of the city of Edmonton and 6.5 km northeast of the village of Boyle.
 To reach the lake from Edmonton, take Highway 28 northeast to Highway 63.
 Travel north on Highway 63 to its junction with Secondary Road 663, then turn east and drive until you are about 5 km past Boyle.
-Local roads from Secondary Road 663 lead north to the summer villages of Mewatha Beach and Bondiss, on the southern shore of the lake.
+Local roads from Secondary Road 663 lead north to the summer villages of Mewatha Beach and Bondiss on the southern shore of the lake.
 The lake's name is a translation of the Cree Cheply Sakhahigan, which means "place of the skeletons" (Holmgren and Holmgren 1976).

-Public access to Skeleton Lake is available through two public boat launches in subdivisions in the north basin and in the south basin, just south of the narrows.
+Public access to Skeleton Lake is available through two public boat launches located in the north and south basins.
 The summer village of Mewatha Beach has a day-use area and a shallow, sandy beach with a designated swimming area.
 The summer village of Bondiss offers two day-use areas.
-One is located south of the golf course and the second area is located on the point of land that juts into the southeast bay.
+One is located south of the golf course and the second area is located on the point of land that extends into the southeast bay.
 Two commercial campgrounds, one within Bondiss and the other just west of the boundary of Bondiss on the southern shore, offer a variety of facilities to overnight campers and day users.